 Working with parents

-Strategies and approaches we use are published on the website for parents to access.
-The parent network group also identify and organise training for parents on key approaches used in school e.g. Makaton signing, PODD communication, behaviour support.
+Some of our non-negotiable strategies and approaches are published on the website for parents to access.
+The parent network group also identify and organise training for parents on key approaches used across the school such as Makaton signing, PODD communication and various behaviour support strategies.

 We recognise the importance of sharing what we are teaching with parents but acknowledge that the curriculum offered to a child will vary depending on their needs and abilities rather than just their year group.
 Parents are given a detailed class Newsletter at the beginning of each term outlining what will be taught: this includes suggestions as to how parents can support their child’s learning at home.